City-of-Bloomington/example-playbooks/README.md

-## City of Bloomington Ansible Playbooks
+# Ansible Playbooks

 Configuring a machine to host services can be challenging.
-These playbooks are an attempt to codify and automate this process using Ansible.
+These playbooks are an attempt to codify and automate the processes we use at the City of Bloomington.
 Ansible is a configuration management system.
 For more information about Ansible, see:

 http://www.ansible.com/how-ansible-works